The Parker’s of Browsholme.

-Robert and Amanda took over the running of the Hall and estate in the 1990’s and continued the work his parents started, concentrating on developing Browsholme within the community and making it economically sound and sustainable.
-The house is now comfortable, with biomass fuelled hot water and heating, energy saving lighting and clean, spring water.
-There are over twenty local people working here as employees or volunteer guides, and Browsholme is back as a major contributor to the local economy.
+It was clear that Browsholme would not survive unless major restoration work was done, so the whole family moved to Lancashire in 1978 and over the next 40 years have made the Hall a comfortable home.
+Robert and Amanda took over the running of the Hall and estate in the 1990’s.
+Continuing the work his parents started, they concentrated on developing Browsholme within the community and making it economically sound and sustainable.
+The Hall is now relevant to the 21st Century with biomass fuelled hot water and heating, energy saving lighting and clean spring water.
+Over twenty local people now work in the Hall, gardens, Tithe Barn and the Estate as employees or volunteer guides making Browsholme a significant contributor to the local economy.

 But this is the end of our story, what of previous generations?